ALib C++ Library

 • Remaining-Fuel

-Now, if this vehicle takes a tour of five hours where the three values are captured every second, it might be more efficient to split the data into hourly packages of 3600 values for each of the three signals.
-After giving this some thought, the rational should be quite obvious.
+Now, if this vehicle takes a tour of five hours when the three values are captured every second, it might be more efficient to split the data into hourly packages of 3600 values for each of the three signals.
+After giving this some thought, the rationale should be quite obvious.